Sudaratphuthong/Gamesdino/README.md

 2. Set a password
 3. Click Go to enter Gamedino

 ###The red framed boxes are information about the names and characteristics of dinosaurs.
-If you click Refresh, it will change to the names of dinosaurs continuously.
+It will change to the names of dinosaurs continuously.
 ###Api https://dinosaur-facts-api.shultzlab.com/dinosaurs/random

 <img width="1465" alt="game2" src="https://github.com/user-attachments/assets/b50f01e9-c406-4bbf-839a-4a127e61dc5e">